Canada men's national under-17 soccer team

 Many of Canada's current internationals have played at one or more of these age levels early in their career, often working with the same coaches and teammates throughout their progression into the senior squad.

-The team has qualified for seven out of nineteen FIFA U-17 World Cups.
+History

-The team also competes in the CONCACAF U-17 Championship.
+The team has qualified for nine out of nineteen FIFA U-17 World Cups.
+On November 5, 2025, the Canada men's under-17 soccer team achieved its first-ever victory at a FIFA U-17 World Cup by defeating Uganda 2-1 in a match in Doha, Qatar.
+Elijah Roche scored the equalizer in the 88th minute, and Marius Aiyenero secured the win with a penalty kick in the 98th minute during stoppage time.

-Fixtures and recent results
+Results and fixtures

-The following is a list of match results from the previous 12 months, as well as any future matches that have been scheduled.
+The following is a list of match results in the last twelve months, as well as any future matches that have been scheduled.